Information Management Officer at the United Nations Volunteers (UNV)

 - Excellent client/customer services;

-- Understanding of theories, concepts and approaches relevant to the management of information in international development or humanitarian context;
+- Understanding of theories, concepts and approaches relevant to the management of information in an international development or humanitarian context;

 - Conducting data collection using various methods;